openedx/open-edx-proposals/oeps/oep-0004-arch-oauth-scopes.rst

 Open questions
 --------------

-* Where, exactly, are we going to maintain the list of all scopes, and which scopes should we start with?

 * How will we manage scope metadata, such as the human-readable "this is the permission you're authorizing" text for the OAuth pop-up (and localization considerations)?

 * What is a good strategy for application lifecycle management, such as the recommended approval flow for key creation and revocation?